 Choupoubi producers sell their nuts at a price that allows them to cover their costs and make a profit while offering decent wages and working conditions.

-Thanks to this fair price, Choupoubi has the necessary resources to carry out various projects on site, ranging from monitoring and maintaining the orchards to carrying out community social work.
+Thanks to this fair price, Choupoubi has the resources to carry out various projects on site, ranging from monitoring and maintaining the orchards to carrying out community social work.

 4. Respectful working conditions